kalos-framework/kalos/docs/staticserving.md

 You might want to use Static Serving when you want to:

-- load files on server from a config folder and its childs.
+- Load files on server from a config folder and its childs.

 - By default support for the following mime types:
 ```js